 Solid fuel stoves are very effective in room heating and add to the ambience of the room by providing a welcome focal point of light and flame without the mess of an open fire.

 Adding an extra source of heat has become very attractive the past few years, particularly considering the recent severe winters in Ireland.

 Allgas will install multi-fuel stoves which can burn most commercial fuels including wood, briquettes and standard smokeless coal.

 As with all heating appliances, solid fuel stoves need to be installed safely and correctly by experienced and dependable plumbers and heating engineers.
-Allgas have 26 years installing heating systems in Ireland.
-We have seven fully trained Irish plumbing and heating engineers.
+We have over 33 years experience installing heating systems in Ireland.
 We will walk you through every aspect of your solid fuel stove installation from concept to completion, answering any questions or queries you may have along the way.
 We are always contactable, and no question is too small for us to give our complete consideration.
 After all, we realise that this is your home we’re talking about!